FragSoc/riskofrain2-docker/README.md

 `GAME_PASSWORD` | `letmein` | The password to connect to the server `MAX_PLAYERS` | `4` | The maximum allowed number of players in the server

+If you need more fine-grained control over the server configuration, you can bind mount over the `/server.cfg` file in the container, overriding anything you set with the environment vars.

 ## Modded Variant

 A variant of the server with [BepInExPack]() and [R2API]() is available by building using `bepapi.Dockerfile`.